RVirmoors/rolypoly/README.md

 # rolypoly~

-currently works as a Python + Max ensemble (see [/py](/py) folder), fully integrated Max external coming soon. [intro video](https://youtu.be/UHBIzfc5DCI)
+currently works as a Python + Max ensemble (see [/py](/py) folder) - [intro video](https://youtu.be/UHBIzfc5DCI)

-tested on Windows 10 x64 only, no CUDA

-(OSX version tba)
+work on fully integrated Max external NOW IN PROGRESS

 ## build (Win)

-clone repo into max-sdk-8.0.3\source\audio\
+clone repo into Max 8/Packages

 download LibTorch into (Project_Dir)/libtorch

 copy the libtorch *.dll files to c:\Program Files\Cycling '74\Max 8\resources\support\ *(or the /support directory in your package)*

-open the VS2017 project, set the config to Release / x64

-build
+build using VS/XCode or `cmake --build .`

 ## say hi